Your Social Worker

 Your social worker will

-If you feel you need to see your social worker more often, just let them know so they can arrange to come out and see you.
+If you need to see your social worker to come and see you for any reason, just let them know and they will arrange to come out and see you.

-The law says that your social worker has to visit you at the place where you are currently living, however your meetings can be in other places too.
+The law says that your social worker has to visit you at the place where you are currently living, however you meet up with them in other places too.
 Have a chat with your social worker if you would like to meet them somewhere else.

 If you have any questions or would like to Speak To Us about anything else please do get in touch.